nginxinc/nginx-basics-workshops/lab5/readme.md

     ```

-    - Ask NGINX for help
+    - Ask NGINX for help ( with NGINX, not your romance ):

     ```bash
     /usr/sbin/nginx -h